ESDeezknee/ESDeezknee/README.md

 ## Project Setup

 The application has been dockerised to include MySQL, phpMyAdmin, RabbitMQ, Kong API Gateway, Frontend application and the Microservices to provide seamless set up with Docker Compose.
+Please ensure that your MAMP/WAMP or any MySQL database is turned **OFF**.
+Additionally, please ensure that port 3306 is unused.

 To run the project in development environment, access the parent folder directory and run docker compose.